 I know hardly anything about those islands, just a bunch of dull trivias.

 I don’t know that much about the culture, other than the fact that one of the member of Major Lazer is from there, and there is a sizable community that was brought by British from India.
+Oh and Nicky Minaj, An Outsider on Neocities reminded me of this, thanks lol

-Probably will never afford to get there, just like to the 90% of the world.
+- Have I been there: Probably will never afford to get there, just like to the 90% of the world.

 While I was in Brussels, I was at some chocolate souvenirs store and a nice lady behind the cash registry said that she's from Trinidad and Tobago and asked me and my friend where are we coming from and if we know anything about her homeland.
 A friend said nothing and I just came up with the fact that Trinidad and Tobago is rich in oil, the capital is Port of Spain and it lies next to Venezuela.
 Before our answers she tried to give us a hint that the country is known by the drums.
 I had no clue about it, at first I thought about Tam Tam drums from Worms game series, but apparently the steelpan drums are the national instrument of Trinidad and Tobago.
 Since then this little trivia will live forever rent-free in my head.